Klipper3d/klipper/docs/Config_Reference.md

 ```
 sensor_type: AHT10
+#   Also use AHT10 for AHT20 and AHT21 sensors.
 #i2c_address:
 #   Default is 56 (0x38).
 Some AHT10 sensors give the option to use
 #   57 (0x39) by moving a resistor.